abdout/databayt/README.md

 # Databayt

 Reclaim your time by automating the boring.
 Databayt is a bussiness automation service provider to allow soultions to save time and effort.
 Free.
-Open Source. **Use this to build your own compact and reusable automation codebase**.
+Open Source. **Use this to build your own compact codebase**.

 <br>